Lewiston hospitals turned away mentally ill patients, had them arrested

 In jail, officials placed the patient on suicide watch and found the patient was “highly delusional and incapable of expressing a lucid thought.”
 In a jail cell and naked, the patient screamed incoherently.

-At CMMC, a patient who showed up at the emergency department last October asked for an MRI to detect self-reported brain cancer — a complaint medical staff had addressed a days earlier.
+At CMMC, a patient who showed up at the emergency department last October asked for an MRI to detect self-reported brain cancer — a complaint medical staff had addressed days earlier.
 Hospital staff had the patient arrested after the patient didn’t cooperate with triaging and refused to walk to an exam room.

 “We take this situation very seriously and have submitted a corrective action plan which has been accepted by CMS,” Karen Sullivan, a spokeswoman for St. Mary’s parent organization, Covenant Health, wrote in an email.
 “We are always looking for opportunities to improve our processes and our operation.
 We are currently especially focused on improving staff training and education because our overriding commitment is to provide the very best care possible for all our patients.”